usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 the `isa` property tree, allowing `madeof` links to be considered in the analysis, but when links are considered undirected

+Note: At the present time, it is not possible to specify that a subset of the properties are to be undirected.
+Either all properties are directed, or all are undirected.

 ```bash
 kgtk reachable-nodes -i examples/docs/reachable-nodes-blocks.tsv \
      --root metal-block --prop isa madeof --undirected